 Betsy is very active in the community and often speaks at schools and civic organization meetings.
 She gives her time to several charities in the area including the Leukemia and Lymphoma Society, American Red Cross, American Heart Association, University Hospitals, Rainbow Babies and Children's Hospital, Hands Foundation of Medina and Cleveland and Akron zoos.
 The Hattie Larlham organization, which cares for and promotes the independence of people with disabilities named her to the Rudolph H. Garfield Circle of Caring in 2012, as well as having honored her with a 2004 Media Service Award.

 She is passionate about teaching children of all ages about the weather and created and produces Channel 3's Weather Education Day every year with the Cleveland Indians.

 Betsy was born and raised right here in northern Ohio.
 Her hometown, Copley, is in Summit County just to the west of Akron.
 After graduating from Copley High School she went to Bowling Green State University where she earned her journalism degree and a minor in meteorology.
 She finished her remaining meteorology coursework through Mississippi State University.
 Betsy worked in Fort Wayne, Indiana and Jacksonville, Florida before coming home.

 Betsy is married to former WKYC reporter Paul Thomas and the couple welcomed daughter Josie to the world in 2008.
-Baby number two, affectionately nicknamed "Nugget", is due in early March, 2015.
+Baby number two, Violette, arrived in early March, 2015.
 When she has time, Betsy enjoys competitive tennis, reading, fishing, and just enjoying nature and all of its wonders.